bharathgaddam1712/Debate-Bot/readme.md

-# DebateGPT: A Debate adversary on any topic
+# DebateGPT: A Bot that can debate on any topic
-## Access
-You can try out the demo at [debategpt.emileamaj.xyz](http://debategpt.emileamaj.xyz/).

 ## Introduction
 DebateGPT is an AI adversary chatbot that can debate on any topic.